Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presented a comprehensive review of Urban Foundation Models (UFMs), emphasizing their transformative potential for advancing the understanding of urban dynamics and significantly enhancing Urban General Intelligence (UGI).
 We began by defining the concepts of UGI and UFMs, and highlighting the key challenges associated with UFMs' development.
 Subsequently, we categorized existing UFM-related studies through a data-centric taxonomy framework, structured around urban data modalities and types, to provide a coherent perspective on ongoing research.
 Furthermore, we proposed forward-looking solutions aimed at addressing these challenges, paving the way for more versatile and effective UFMs.
+Additionally, we systematically summarized and discussed existing benchmarks and datasets related to UFMs.
 Finally, we explored the potential applications and positive impacts of UFMs across various critical urban domains.
 We hope this review serves as a valuable resource for researchers and practitioners, fostering further exploration and innovation in this emerging field.

 Looking ahead, the evolution of UFMs holds significant potential for groundbreaking advancements.
 Future research is expected to prioritize the integration and analysis of multi-source, multi-granularity, and multimodal urban data to support an even broader spectrum of urban applications and scenarios.
 Another key focus will be on developing versatile UFMs capable of real-time urban data analysis to deliver timely and actionable urban insights.
 Strengthening their spatio-temporal reasoning abilities will further enhance their performance in dynamic urban environments.
 Additionally, ensuring the ethical development of UGI will require a careful balance between leveraging urban data and safeguarding privacy and security.
 Establishing equitable compensation mechanisms for data sharing and model development will also be critical to fostering sustainable and collaborative progress in UFM innovation.
 We are enthusiastic about the future of UFMs and their potential to enable smarter, more resilient, and adaptive urban spaces.